ankitects/anki/docs/mac.md

 Install Python 3.8 from <https://python.org>.
 You may be able to use the Homebrew version instead, but this is untested.

+Python 3.9 is not currently recommended, as pylint does not support it yet.

 You do not need to set up a Python venv prior to building Anki.

 When you run "python" in a shell, if it shows Python 2.x, you may get a